International Champagne Horse Registry

 The skin will be this color everywhere except under pure white markings.

-For FOAL champagne skin color click here.
+For FOAL champagne colors click here.

 Also, the coat, mane & tail colors will be diluted (not dark black or chestnut.)